Singdam Kiatmuu9

-Singdam Yokkao Saenchaigym, formerly known as Singdam Kiatmuukao (สิงห์ดำ เกียรติหมู่9), is a Muay Thai fighter from Thailand.
-He is a Lumpinee Stadium champion, and is known for his powerful right kicks and technical fighting.
+Uthid Kodprakhon (อุทิศ โกรธประโคน; born January 1, 1984), known professionally as Singdam Kiatmuu9 (สิงห์ดำ เกียรติหมู่9), is a Thai former professional Muay Thai fighter and kickboxer.
+He is former four-time Lumpinee Stadium champion across three divisions, as well as the 2002 Sports Writers Association of Thailand Fighter of the Year, who was famous in the 2000s and 2010s.
+Nicknamed "Fierce Tiger of Khmer", he was especially known for his powerful right kicks and is now often regarded amongst the greatest fighters in the history of Muay Thai.

 Biography

 Early career

 Singdam is from Buriram in the Northeast part of Thailand.
-He began fighting at the age of nine and just one year later began training at the Kiatmuu9 gym, where he's been ever since.
+He began fighting at the age of nine and just one year later began training at the Kiatmuu9 gym.
+He continued to train at Kiatmuu9 gym throughout his career.

 2002–2005

 In 2002 he beat Orono Wor Petchpun at Lumpinee Boxing Stadium for the title Featherweight champion of Thailand.
 Shortly after he was awarded with the sports writers of Thailand fighters of the year.
 In 2004 he beat Yodsanklai Fairtex, then fought Anuwat Kaewsamrit in a fight that would determine who would win the same award, but this time he was KO'd by a punch.
 Despite the loss he still managed to win Lumpinee fighter of the year.
 In 2005 he fought Saenchai PKSaenchaimuaythaigym, and won a decision.
 The two would meet three more times in the ensuing year and Singdam was defeated each time.